Welcome to BigBlueButton 1.1-beta, the latest release for BigBlueButton, an open source web conferencing system for online leanring.

 BigBlueButton now supports live captioning during a session - a moderator (such as a stenographer) can enter captions for a selected language during the class and BigBlueButton will display those captions, in real-time, to other students.
 After the session is finished, the captions will appear as subtitles in the recordings.

-The moderator then selects a language to provide captions.
+and then selects the language to provide captions

-And then clicks the first tab (it will have the name of the selected language).
+and then selects the first tab (it will have the name of the selected language).

-At this point, the moderator can begin typing text (or using a stenographer machine to inject text).
+At this point, the moderator can begin typing text (or using a stenograph machine to inject text) into the tet area.

 Clicking a language opens a new tab.
 Clicking on the first tab shows the live captions as they are typed.